 Group norms governing how team members interact with each other and the team's mission help teams be more effective.
 Rather than let norms naturally develop, consciously determine the kinds of rules, guidelines, and norms for team members to follow.

-How to Develop Group Norms: Step-by-Step
+How to Develop Team Norms

-- Form and charter a team with a project, process improvement, or product development task.
-Or, pull together an existing workgroup.
+- Form and charter a team with a project, process improvement, or product development task, or pull together an existing workgroup.

 Remember that in a true brainstorming session, the more ideas generated the better.
-Do not comment on nor critique the ideas.
+Do not comment on or critique the ideas.
 Simply ask a group member to record them on a flip chart or whiteboard where the whole group can see them.